rohanverma94/ttsky-pipelined-romless-cordic-engine/README.md

 ## 🙏 Acknowledgment

 Huge thanks to [**Vicharak's Engineering Team**](https://vicharak.in) 🏆   for their expertise in **mathematics, RTL design, and testbench simulations**.

+Thanks to Matthew Venn, Uri Shaked and whole Tiny Tapeout team for answering our queries related to ASIC.

 This tapeout simply wouldn’t have been possible without their hard work and support.